Pulsatile Tinnitus, General Tinnitus Symptoms and Tinnitus Cures

 If you relate to any of the above, our dedicated team of tinnitus audiologists would like to meet with you.
-They will develop a personalised management program specific to your individual circumstances, helping to reduce the negative impact tinnitus has on your quality of life.
+They will develop a personalised management program specific to your circumstances, helping to reduce the harmful impact tinnitus has on your quality of life.

-Take this quick quiz to see if you need to have a tinnitus appointment and to determine whether or not you have pulsatile tinnitus.
-If you answer yes – we will contact you to get a better perspective of how your tinnitus symptoms are affecting you, then arrange an appointment with a specialist tinnitus audiologist.
-If you didn’t answer yes, but you are still suffering, we would recommend you start your hearing journey with a hearing assessment that can determine the best pathway for you.
+Take this quick quiz to see if you need to have a tinnitus appointment and determine whether you have pulsatile tinnitus.
+If you answer yes, we will contact you to understand how your tinnitus symptoms affect you, then arrange an appointment with a specialist tinnitus audiologist.
+If you answered no, but you are still suffering, we would recommend you start your hearing journey with a hearing assessment at Lions Hearing Clinic to determine the best pathway for you.

 What to Expect at Your Assessment for Common or Pulsatile Tinnitus

 Your appointment will begin with your audiologist working through your completed questionnaires and conducting a detailed case history.
-The subjective tinnitus measures help your audiologist thoroughly understand the impact your tinnitus symptoms have on you, your significant others and your lifestyle.
+The subjective tinnitus measures help your audiologist thoroughly understand your tinnitus symptoms’ impact on you, your significant others, and your lifestyle.

-You will then be guided through a comprehensive hearing assessment to assess the function of the hearing pathway as well as additional measures specific to your tinnitus.
+You will then be guided through a comprehensive hearing assessment to assess the function of the hearing pathway and additional measures specific to your tinnitus.
 Using the cross-check principle between the assessments, our audiologists can identify gaps in your hearing and potential contributing factors that may be maintaining your tinnitus awareness which may correlate with the quality and nature of your tinnitus.

-Once the assessment is completed your audiologist will work through the results with you.
-The discussion involves education and counselling on the mechanisms of your tinnitus and you are provided with strategies to help reduce your level of tinnitus symptoms.
+Once you complete the assessment, your audiologist will work through the results with you.
+The discussion involves education and counselling on the mechanisms of your tinnitus, and you are provided with strategies to help reduce your level of tinnitus symptoms.

-Lions hearing clinic takes a very holistic approach to tinnitus cure management and this may include a referral to our partnered tinnitus psychologists.
+Lions hearing clinic takes a holistic approach to tinnitus cure management, which may include a referral to our partnered tinnitus psychologists.